(Last Updated June 6, 2023)

 Special category (sensitive) personal data

 We do not handle any ‘special category’ personal information (i.e. information about racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership(s), genetic or biometric data, or information about sexual orientation or sex life) of our Brand Customers.

 Additional personal information about creators

-Our Brand Customers who operate e-commerce stores use our Services to pull information from their e-commerce stores concerning their own customers and to identify potential creators whom those Brand Customers could approach from the list of those customers (“Potential Creators”).
-In order to identify Potential Creators, those Brand Customers instruct us to pull and index publicly available personal information from social-media and content-sharing platforms about Potential Creators.
+Our Brand Customers who operate e-commerce stores use our Services to identify potential creators whom those Brand Customers could approach (“Potential Creators”).
+In order to identify Potential Creators, those Brand Customers instruct us to pull and index publicly available personal information from content-sharing platforms about Potential Creators.

 Information about Potential Creators that we may gather, organise, and store on behalf of our Brand Customers in providing our Services to Brand Customers include name(s), email address(es), handles of and posts on their social media and content-sharing platform accounts (such as Facebook, Twitter, Instagram, Snap, YouTube, Vimeo and Pinterest) and follower/subscriber counts, work and/or education history, relationship status, profile pictures and any photographs, or audiovisual media made publicly available online that may feature the relevant Potential Creator, current state/country and/or town/city of residence, language spoken, content of press articles relating to the relevant Potential Creator, and other information made publicly available online by that Potential Creator.

 Although we are the controller of your information that we process if you are a Brand Customer or Creator Customer, we are not a controller of information about Potential Creators that we gather, organise, and store when providing our Services to Brand Customers.
 In those circumstances, we do this for the Brand Customers’ purposes and not our own purposes.